René Goscinny: Family

 Goscinny married Gilberte Pollaro-Millo in 1967.
-In 1968 their daughter Anne Goscinny was born.
+In 1968, their daughter Anne Goscinny was born.
 She also became an author.

 Anne Goscinny, the daughter of René Goscinny, co-wrote the screenplay for Little Nicholas: Happy As Can Be, 2022 animation film with Michel Fessler and Massoubre.

 Death

-Goscinny died at 51, in Paris of cardiac arrest on 5 November 1977, during a routine stress test at his doctor's office.
+Goscinny died at 51, in Paris of a heart attack on 5 November 1977, during a routine stress test at his doctor's office.
 He was buried in the Jewish Cemetery in Nice.
 In accordance with his will, most of his money was transferred to the chief rabbinate of France.

-Goscinny's death occurred halfway through the writing of Asterix in Belgium (published in 1979, two years after his death).
-As a homage to Goscinny, Uderzo drew darkened skies and rain into the comic for the rest of the book, to mark the point at which Goscinny died.
-There is a further tribute at the end of Asterix in Belgium; near the lower left corner of the final panel of the album, Uderzo drew a rabbit sadly looking over its shoulders towards Goscinny's signature.
+Goscinny's death occurred part-way through the writing of Asterix in Belgium (published in 1979, two years after his death).
+As a homage to Goscinny, Uderzo drew darkened skies and rain into the comic.
+The last panel on page 32 and all but the last panel on page 33 were drawn with grey skies and rain to mark the point at which Goscinny died.
+Most of the remaining panels in the book were drawn with leaden grey skies, but none have rain.
+There is a further tribute at the end of the book: near the lower left corner of the final panel, Uderzo drew a rabbit sadly looking over its shoulders towards Goscinny's signature.
+Regrettably, as printed (at least in the German edition) the outlines are too thick, even at 10X magnification, to make clear what the rabbit is doing.

 After Goscinny's death, Uderzo began to write Asterix himself and continued the series, although at a much slower pace, until passing the series over in 2011 to writer Jean-Yves Ferri and illustrator Didier Conrad.
 Tabary similarly began to write Iznogoud himself, whereas Morris continued Lucky Luke with various other writers.

-In a tribute to Goscinny, Uderzo gave his late colleague's likeness to the Jewish character Saul ben Ephishul in the 1981 album L'Odyssée d'Astérix ("Asterix and the Black Gold"), which is dedicated to Goscinny's memory.
+As a further tribute to Goscinny, Uderzo gave his late colleague's likeness to the Jewish character Saul ben Ephishul (a play on "it's all beneficial"; Saül Péhyé, a play on ça eût payé and therefore a sketch by Fernand Reynaud, in the original French, Saul Nizahle, a play on soll nicht zahlen, in the German edition) in the 1981 album L'Odyssée d'Astérix ("Asterix and the Black Gold"), which is dedicated to Goscinny's memory.